 Dear Opening Credits,

 When my wife and I got married, we went into debt.
 Together we owed approximately $30,000.
 It took us four years to pay it all off.
-Afterwards we bought a home in Oakland, Calif.
+Afterward we bought a home in Oakland, California.
 We set the cards aside and

 have lived 100 percent credit card free for the past 10 years.
 All we have had is our mortgage and we have always paid that on time, so our credit is pretty